Blue-Orange-Ai/foundations/packages/core/README.md

 Foundations core is the base library react component library from Blue Orange AI.

-To install the library run the following command:
+To installs the library run the following command:

 ``
 npm install @blue-orange-ai/foundations-core